kayro2222/metrobi/README.md

 ### Instructions

-- To run JavaScript questions:
+- To run JavaScript questions, type the code in your terminal:

 ```sh
 node question1.js